Parents who work from home or choose not to work and stay at home need to weigh the pros and cons of this decision.

 Yes, you read that correctly!

-Even before the COVID-19 pandemic, a majority of American households struggle to find affordable childcare.
+Even before the COVID-19 pandemic, most American households struggle to find affordable childcare.

 The pandemic has put even more stress on parents looking for options.
 Not to mention, some centers have had to close, have not reopened yet, or are forced to lower the number of children they can enroll.